Friends Committee on National Legislation

 The Friends Committee on National Legislation (FCNL) is a national nonprofit, nonpartisan Quaker organization.
 As a 501(c)(4) advocacy organization, FCNL and its network lobby Congress and the administration to promote peace, justice, and environmental stewardship.
 It was founded in 1943 by members of the Religious Society of Friends (Quakers).

 FCNL leads coalitions, such as the Prevention and Protection Working Group, and working groups affiliated with the Washington Interfaith Staff Coalition.

 Quaker lobbying

 FCNL's approach to lobbying is grounded in Quaker faith and practice.
 In the mid-seventeenth century, Friends were activists out of necessity.
 Their refusal to obey laws that they believed were not of God led to imprisonment, confiscation of goods, and execution.
 A hallmark of Quaker interaction with government is the use of persuasion rather than coercion and violence.

 FCNL fields one of the largest faith-based lobbies in Washington, D.C.
 Its work is supported by a grassroots network of thousands of advocates all over the country.
 In 42 states and the District of Columbia, many of the grassroots advocates have formed themselves into Advocacy Teams.
 As of 2021, there were more than 120 such teams, involving more than 1,500 grassroots advocates.
-Advocates visit offices of members of Congress and write letters or speak through local media to catalyze federal change.
+Advocates visit the offices of members of Congress and write letters or speak through local media to catalyze federal change.

+FCNL was the 2024 recipient of The US Peace Prize "For Efforts Over 81 Years to Educate, Build Coalitions & Influence Congress to Stop Funding War & Nuclear Weapons."